sutrolabs/census-docs/destinations/google-sheets.md

 ### 4. Create your first Model

-Now navigate to the [Census's models page.](https://app.getcensus.com/models)
+Now navigate to the [Census' models page.](https://app.getcensus.com/models)

 Here you will have to write SQL queries to select the data you want to send to your Google Sheet.
 Your model can be a complex query selecting details about customers and generating metrics, or as simple as a `SELECT * FROM ...`, it's up to you.
 Once you have created your model, click **Save Model**.&#x20;